milanfort/frontend-nanodegree-mobile-portfolio/README.md

 * Use [document.getElementsByClassName()](https://developer.mozilla.org/en/docs/Web/API/Document/getElementsByClassName)
 instead of [document.querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)

+* Move document element retrieval outside of the for loop to prevent repeated retrieval of the same element

 * Fix forced synchronous layout when resizing pizzas by moving computation of the new pizza size outside of the for loop and performing the size changes in batch